 Students may elect Credit/No Credit status in any course if graduation requirements have been met in the subject area for which they wish to declare CR/NC.
 In order to earn a credit (CR), students must meet the teacher’s expectations, which shall be no less than a C (2.00) grade, unless otherwise announced.
-Advanced Placement courses may not be taken CR/NC.
+Advanced Placement courses must be taken for a letter grade.

-Some independent study and teaching assistant courses must be taken for CR/NC, but they still count toward the credit requirement for graduation.
+Some independent study and teaching assistant courses must be taken CR/NC, and count toward the credit requirement for graduation.
 In addition, all PE courses may be taken CR/NC.

-In any semester, a student must be enrolled in a minimum of five or a maximum of six half-credit courses, excluding PE.
+In any semester, a student must be enrolled in a minimum of five or a maximum of six half-credit courses, excluding PE, Learning Strategies, Study Hall, Guidance, ROTC, SURF I and II and College Guidance.
 Four courses must be taken on a graded basis.
 Declaration of CR/NC status by students must be made by the deadline stated in the Academy Daily Bulletin each semester.

-At class assemblies, the deans brief students about graduation requirements and course offerings.
+At grade level assemblies, the deans brief students about graduation requirements and course offerings.

-In February, deans meet with individual students to enroll them in courses.
+In February, deans meet with students individually to enroll them in courses.
 At the end of the third quarter, a list of the selected courses is made available.
-Changes from that point on will depend on availability; some courses will be closed and changes will not be possible.
+From that point, changes will depend on course availability as some courses will be closed and changes will not be possible.

 Although students may choose from many courses, they must choose carefully.
-With as few exceptions as possible, Punahou programs, schedules, and staffs courses according to demand.
-This accommodation rarely happens in other schools, and it requires that the course request counts be accurate.
+With as few exceptions as possible, Punahou programs, schedules and staffs courses according to demand.
+This accommodation rarely happens in other schools, and it requires course request counts be accurate.